1. Gangotri National Park

 The utter beautiful, Valley of Flowers is a vibrant and splendid national park reposing in West Himalayas.
 Nestled in Uttarakhand, this alluring place is famous for its charming meadows of alpine flowers.
 Endowed with a diverse range of endemic flora, it is picturesque in its beauty.
 This lush region is also home to some rare and endangered animal species.

 The virgin beauty of this mystical valley has always lured botanists, nature lovers and adventure lovers.
 It is counted as one of the UNESCO world heritage sites.

 Image Source: MumbaiTravellers.in

 Valley of Flowers remains covered with a thick blanket of snow during the winter season.
-It is in full bloom during July, August and September.
+It is in full bloom during July, August and September, so post monsoon is the best time to visit Valley of Flowers.
 However, after the floods 2 years back it was closed and supposed to reopen this summer.

 6. Kanger Valley National Park

 In the land of surprises, here lies the most beautiful and picturesque national park of India.
 The flora in the park chiefly comprises of mixed moist deciduous type of forests with predominance of Sal, Teak and Bamboo trees.
 In fact, the Kanger Valley is the only region in the Peninsular India where one of the last pockets of virgin and untouched forests still left.

 Major Wildlife of the Kanger Valley National Park are the Tigers, Leopards, Mouse Deer, Barking Deer, Rhesus Macaque, Sloth Bear, Flying Squirrel, Wild Boar, Striped Hyena, Pythons, Cobra.
 Some 4km from the park entrance are Tirathgarh Falls, where water drops 100m through three sets of cascades.
 Open all year, they’re best visited after the monsoon.